Scalable Synthesis of Verified Controllers in Deep Reinforcement Learning: Probabilistic Reachable Analysis

 \section{Probabilistic Reachable Analysis}

-In this section, we will analyze probabilistic reachability.
+In this section, we analyze probabilistic reachability.
 Instead of merely analyzing which states are reachable, we finally provide a probabilistic lower bound for $p_t$.
-We provide a reading map for the sketch of our proof.
+The intuition of the proof is that the multiplication between the upper bound of probability density $f_t(s)$ and the over-approximated unsafe area $\int_{\unsafereg \cap \srs{t}} d s$ is greater than the true unsafe probability.
+Thus, we can compute the upper bound of unsafe probability.
+This also gives us the lower bound of safe probability.